DeSantis predicts ‘quarter century’ of 7-2 conservative Supreme Court majority

 In addition, he alluded to the opportunity to replace Justice Sonia Sotomayor, 68, and even Justice Elena Kagan, 63, both of whom former president Barack Obama nominated.

 “It is possible that in those eight years, we have the opportunity to fortify justices,” he said.
-“Alito and Thomas as well as actually make improvements with those others, and if you were able to do that, you would have a 7-2 conservative majority on the supreme court that would last a quarter-century.”
+“Alito and Thomas, as well as actually make improvements with those others, and if you were able to do that, you would have a 7-2 conservative majority on the supreme court that would last a quarter-century.”

 Conservatives secured a majority on the Supreme Court during Mr Trump’s presidency.
-After then-Senate Majority Leader blocked Mr Obama’s nomination of Merrick Garland to the Supreme Court after the death of Justice Antonin Scalia, Mr Trump nominated Justice Neil Gorsuch.
+After then-Senate Majority Leader Mitch McConnell blocked Mr Obama’s nomination of Merrick Garland to the Supreme Court after the death of Justice Antonin Scalia, Mr Trump nominated Justice Neil Gorsuch.

 Democrats blocked the nomination, which led to Senate Republicans getting rid of the filibuster for Supreme Court nominees.
 Mr Trump later nominated Justice Brett Kavanaugh to replace the retiring Anthony Kennedy.
 After the death of Ruth Bader Ginsburg, the Senate confirmed Mr Trump’s nominee Amy Coney Barrett, giving conservatives a 6-3 majority.

-The rightward shift facilitated the court’s overturning of Roe v Wade last year in the Dobbs v Jackson decision, which Mr Alito authored.
+The rightward shift facilitated the court’s overturning of Roe v Wade last year in the Dobbs v Jackson decision, a decision which Mr Alito authored.

 Mr DeSantis also crticised Chief Justice John Roberts, whom George W Bush nominated but who has sided with liberals on multiple decisions, as insufficiently conservative.